'This Is Us' director, writer break down Kevin's dream reunion, that final scene, and more

 HUERTAS: I know a piece of his future.
 Yes.
 That's all I'm going to say.

 At the end of the scene, a white car pulls up and Randall says, "Look, who's here!"
 What can you tease about who might be stepping out of that car?
-You could just say "Kate" and finally put fans minds at ease, as that has been one of the biggest questions, but any hints about who's showing up next are welcome.
+You could just say Kate and finally put fans minds at ease, as that has been one of the biggest questions, but any hints about who's showing up next are welcome.

 HUERTAS: Um, I mean, all I can say is that Miguel loves white cars.
 White cars and gadgets.
 No, I'm just kidding.
 I'm going to let Julia answer that question.